magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 template system to implement a server-side only version of the Shopping Calculator aimed at adhering to the progressive enhancement implementation strategy.
-We'll even see how to exercise code refactoring to satisfy the DRY principle and to resolve a cyclic namespaces dependency problem we'll meet along the way.
+We'll even see how to exercise code refactoring to satisfy the [DRY principle][28] and to resolve a cyclic namespaces dependency problem we'll meet along the way.

 # License